cloudfoundry-incubator/quarks-operator/docs/commands/cf-operator_util_persist-output.md

-## cf-operator util variable-interpolation
+## cf-operator util persist-output

-Interpolate variables
+Persist a file into a kube secret

 ### Synopsis

-Interpolate variables of a manifest:

-This will interpolate all the variables from a folder and write an interpolated manifest to STDOUT
+Persists a log file created by containers in a pod of extendedjob

+into a versionsed secret or kube native secret using flags specified to this command.

 ```
-cf-operator util variable-interpolation [flags]
+cf-operator util persist-output [flags]
 ```

 ### Options

 ```
-  -h, --help                   help for variable-interpolation
+  -h, --help   help for persist-output
-  -v, --variables-dir string   (VARIABLES_DIR) path to the variables dir
 ```

 ### Options inherited from parent commands